 - Paint.
 Paint the floor using a roller.
 Again, remember not to paint yourself into a corner!
 Begin at the corner farthest from the door.
 Always roll from a dry area to a wet area to minimize marks and leave a smooth coat.

 - Pattern.
 Let the paint dry thoroughly before painting your pattern.
 Use your imagination to come up with geometric shapes, flowers, the look of faux tile, faux stone, or even a faux rug.
 Freehand or stencil the pattern depending on your ability.
-It's best to lay out the pattern as best you can in light pencil.
+It's best to lay out the pattern first in light pencil.
 This will help you figure out where to start and to make sure your pattern isn't awkwardly cut off.

 - Final Seal.
 You'll want to follow your painting steps with a final sealant coat.
 This may come in matte or glossy; you may need one to two coats.
 This will help protect your pattern from scratches like moving furniture.